Which Boat Ramps Are Best … and Why

-Comal Park is operated by Water Oriented Recreation District of Comal County.
-To learn more about its beach, visit wordcc.com.
+Comal and Canyon Parks are now operated by Water Oriented Recreation District of Comal County.
+To learn more about their swim beaches, visit wordcc.com.

 Has a very small parking lot.
 It’s a steep ramp with just one lane.
 The water is deep and it has a dock.
 Gets very crowded very quickly in the summer.
 Open 24 hours.
 Free.

 Located in Turkey Cove, this ramp has approximately 20 parking space and an easy-access, single-lane ramp with a dropoff at the end.
 Be careful when backing down.
 The cove has no trees near the ramp, making it easy to safely back out.
 Boaters always want to know if a ramp has trees around it.
 Ramp has a dock, which makes it easier for families with children, lots of gear and elderly visitors to use.
 Open 24 hours.
 Free.

 #3 is very shallow and closes earlier than other ramps do when lake levels are low.
 Open from 7 a.m. to sunset.
 Free.